Skip to content

 • Know all your expenses and control costs.
 This is the first step towards increasing profits.
 Once you know all your costs of operation, you can find ways to reduce them.
 Monitor them ongoing to ensure your costs are not blowing out too much as you grow.

 • You will need to spend money to grow.
 Either your own money, or an investor.
 Either way, growth costs money.
+You would think this is a given and does not need to be said.
+I’ve however experienced situations over the years where some people have expected us to work for pittance.

 • Try and find business grants to help you pay for certain things.
 In Queensland the State Government provides this website where they announce new grant opportunities that they offer.
 Other entities sometimes also offer grants.
+We even offer unnofficial grants to organisations and community groups [info about this is here].
+Side note: When we hear about grants, we post them to this category of our blog as well.

 • Eliminate inefficiencies by auditing each of the operations and tasks within your business.
 Then improve and optimise the processes for each.
 Reduce the time it takes to perform tasks without sacrificing quality (aka: quality control).